How to Track Outbound Link Clicks in WordPress & GA

 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, and many more things that Google Analytics doesn’t track out of the box.

 So to track outbound links, all you have to do is download and install MonsterInsights.
-Grab the plugin at the Plus level or above.
+While MonsterInsights Lite will track your outbound link clicks, you’ll want to grab the plugin at the Plus level or above to get the Outbound Links report right in your WordPress dashboard.

 download monsterinsights